juhasev/sample-ninja-help/edit-project-links-entry-link.md

 18f3b4c68014e18a539a80916a937ac61d9a96303cd4f1b66a91c7e7f5afef8f
 ```
-#### Step 5 - Verify that the hash parameter supplied by Sample Ninja matches your calculated hash
+#### Step 5 - Verify
+Verify that the hash parameter supplied by Sample Ninja matches your calculated hash

 ### Example C (SHA-256 Default)